zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 <Pet 1, Fido, Dog>
 ```

+## get()

-**Note**: If you want to access a certain row by its primary key, use `db.session.get(Model, id)`.
-It will return the row with the given primary key, or `None` if it doesn't exist.
-The main advantage is caching: SQLAlchemy's session maintains an identity map, so if the object with the specified ID is already in the session, it will return that instance without hitting the database again.
+If you want to access a certain row by its primary key, use
+`db.session.get(Model, id)`.
+It will return the row with the given primary key,
+or `None` if it doesn't exist.
+The main advantage is caching: SQLAlchemy's
+session maintains an identity map, so if the object with the specified ID is
+already in the session, it will return that instance without hitting the
+database again.

 ```console
 >>> db.session.get(Pet, 1)
 <Pet 1, Fido, Dog>
 ```

-## Order_By
+## order_by()

 By default, results from any database query are ordered by their primary key.
 The `order_by()` method allows us to sort by any column.
 To sort in ascending